Consensys/linea-attestation-registry/README.md

 ### Recreate the network files

+:warning: Note: this script must only be run on a branch/commit corresponding to the version of the contracts deployed on the targeted network!.

 Run `pnpm run check:upgradeable:goerli` or `pnpm run check:upgradeable` to re-generate the network files describing the deployed contracts.
 This can be useful if the file was lost/modified since the last upgrade or the first deployment.